-violated 52 U.S.C. § 30122 by knowingly permitting their names to be used to make contributions in the name of another.
+; violated 52 U.S.C. § 30122 by knowingly permitting their names to be used to make contributions in the name of another.
 Accordingly, on June 19, 2019, the Commission closed the file in this matter.
+The Factual and Legal Analysis, which more fully explains the Commission's decision, is enclosed for your information.

 Documents related to the case will be placed on the public record within 30 days.
 See Disclosure of Certain Documents in Enforcement and Other Matters, 81 Fed.
 Reg.
 50,702 (Aug.
-2, 2016), effective September 1, 2016.
-The Factual and Legal Analysis, which more fully explains the Commission's findings, is enclosed.
+2, 2016).

-Mr. Scott O. Miller Page 2
+Mr. Brett Johnson, Esq.
+Page 2